 During lecture we looked at evolutionary systems that evolved an 'ant' to prowl over a 2D grid of cells with toroidal boundary conditions (wrap-around), following trails of food.
+(We also handed out a paper on this on March 15.)
 One trail that has become something of a de facto standard is the "John Muir" trail illustrated in the following figure: